hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

 ## Prerequisites

-Access and support for the Terraform Cloud Operator for Kubernetes is to all customers in the Terraform Cloud.
-Some features of Terraform Cloud that are [limited to certain tiers](/docs/cloud/paid.html) and aren't available to the Terraform Cloud Operator for Kubernetes unless you've purchased the corresponding tier.
+All Terraform Cloud users can use the Terraform Cloud Operator for Kubernetes.
+Some features of Terraform Cloud that are [limited to certain tiers](/docs/cloud/paid.html) aren't available to the Terraform Cloud Operator for Kubernetes unless you've purchased the corresponding tier.

 ## Terraform Cloud Operator for Kubernetes